Glycine–tRNA ligase: Reaction

-The 3 substrates of this enzyme are ATP, glycine, and tRNA(Gly), whereas its 3 products are AMP, diphosphate, and glycyl-tRNA(Gly).
+The 3 substrates of this enzyme are ATP, glycine, and tRNA^{Gly}, whereas its 3 products are AMP, diphosphate, and glycyl-tRNA^{Gly}.

-This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is glycine:tRNAGly ligase (AMP-forming).
+This enzyme belongs to the family of ligases, to be specific those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is glycine:tRNA^{Gly} ligase (AMP-forming).
 Other names in common use include glycyl-tRNA synthetase, glycyl-transfer ribonucleate synthetase, glycyl-transfer RNA synthetase, glycyl-transfer ribonucleic acid synthetase, and glycyl translase.
-This enzyme participates in glycine, serine and threonine metabolism and aminoacyl-trna biosynthesis.
+This enzyme participates in glycine, serine and threonine metabolism and aminoacyl-tRNA biosynthesis.

 Interactions

 Glycyl-tRNA synthetase has been shown to interact with EEF1D.
 Mutant forms of the protein associated with peripheral nerve disease have been shown to aberrantly bind to the transmembrane receptor proteins neuropilin 1 and Trk receptors A-C.

 Clinical relevance

 Glycyl-tRNA synthetase has been shown to be a target of autoantibodies in the human autoimmune diseases, polymyositis or dermatomyositis.

-The peripheral nerve diseases Charcot-Marie-Tooth disease type 2D (CMT2D) and distal spinal muscular atrophy type V (dSMA-V) have been liked to dominant mutations in GARS.
+The peripheral nerve diseases Charcot–Marie–Tooth disease type 2D (CMT2D) and distal spinal muscular atrophy type V (dSMA-V) have been liked to dominant mutations in GARS.
 CMT2D usually manifests during the teenage years, and results in muscle weakness predominantly in the hands and feet.
 Two mouse models of CMT2D have been used to better understand the disease, identifying that the disorder is caused by a toxic gain-of-function of the mutant glycine-tRNA ligase protein.
-The CMT2D mice display peripheral nerve axon degeneration and defective development and function> of the neuromuscular junction.
+The CMT2D mice display peripheral nerve axon degeneration and defective development and function of the neuromuscular junction.